freesiagaul/monokai-pro-betterdiscord/README.md

 <div align=left><h2>Background</h2>

 This theme was designed to be minimal - such that my IDE and Discord looked the same.
-But found others wanted to use it, so it's public. :) <br>
+But found others wanted to use it, so it's public so I can link it to them. :) <br>

 This theme could be improved a lot (e.g. JS tiling,) so feel free to play around!